WittsMei/Data-Cleaning-Framework/README.md

 You need to exercise a little bit of judgement in combination with your own domain knowledge and your understanding of what's feasible for this analysis.

 <img width="700" alt="Screenshot 2024-10-05 at 14 32 13" src="https://github.com/user-attachments/assets/581b278e-2cf9-49f8-897a-49bf32e883ae">

+At the end of the step, you should be able to say something like:

+About 10% of delivery timestamps were missing, and also 5% of the currency information was missing.
+However, there are not critical to this analysis, so they were left as is.
+For the 3% of refund dates that showed up as being before the sales day, they were actually excluded from the analysis, so as to not bias the data.